What Are The Best Seats to Book When Flying With Children?

-If you are flying with children the best place to sit on a plane is wherever offers the maximum amount of space and a minimum amount of hassle.
+If you are flying with children, the best place to sit on a plane is wherever offers the maximum amount of space and a minimum amount of hassle.

-You should ensure that the airline understands that you are booking both adults and children.
+You should ensure the airline understands that you are booking adults and children.
 Some airlines suggest that you let them know at the time of booking by calling reservations so that all seats are chosen together, even if you book online.

-It is very important that children need to be with their parents on a flight, particularly young children, so find out what your airline requires before finalizing your tickets.
+It is very important that children, particularly young children, need to be with their parents on a flight, so find out what your airline requires before finalizing your tickets.
 After booking, if something needs to be changed, you should notify the airline as soon as possible.

 Flying with children is stressful enough without the stress of seat choices, so working with your travel agent or airline will help reduce this stress.